finm-32900/finm-32900.github.io/_sources/lectures/Misc/final_project.md

 - **4/4** Has each member of your group made and merged a GitHub pull request?
 - **4/4** Does each Python file have a "docstring" at the top that describes what the file does?
 - **4/4** Does each Python function have a reasonably descriptive name and, when appropriate, a function docstring?
 (No need to overboard, but the code should be reasonably clean.)
+- **50/50** Did I individually accomplish the tasks that were assigned to me by the group and did I contribute a substantial part of the code to the project as evidenced by the commit history?